-Brandy Enlists Chance The Rapper For Empowering Anthem “Baby Mama”, Says She Working On An Album!
+Brandy Enlists Chance The Rapper For Empowering Anthem “Baby Mama”, Says She’s Working On An Album!

 “It’s celebrating mothers out there who are out there doing their best for their children and striving in their independence, in their strength, in their power,” she said.
 “I just wanted to come out with a powerful message like that.”

-You can stream the Hit-Boy-produced song now on Apple Music, Spotify, and here o Brandy’s Youtube channel.
+You can stream the Hit-Boy-produced song now on Apple Music, Spotify, and here it on Brandy’s Youtube channel.

 Comments